katesroad/FE_Libs/Lego.md

 - Menu:
   - elements
    - header
    - menu-list
    - menu-item
   - features
    - open based on route path
    - toggle opening status
+   - menu item
-    - menu item can be a text or a link
+    - can be a text or a link
+    - can be disabled/enabled

 - Modal
      - elements: